PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

 After forking the repo, go into the settings for the fork and disable github actions for your fork.

+Afterwards you can clone the repo, it's quite big though, so you'll might want to use git sparse checkout, [here is a great guide made by JeodC to help you with that](https://gist.github.com/JeodC/7a51211ad94ad6084d14042d80a62549)
-Afterwards you can clone the repo, and you should run the newly made `tools/prepare_repo.sh` from the root of repo.
+Once you have it cloned you should run the newly made `tools/prepare_repo.sh` from the root of repo.
 This will download the latest files from the release system.

 ```bash
 tools/prepare_repo.sh